 Commentary Sets (for check out) - 53

-Approximately 4,000 volumes are located in the reference area and are for use in the Library only.
+Approximately 4,400 volumes are located in the reference area and are for use in the Library only.
 They can not be checked out, except by special permission of the Director of Library Services, with a limited one or two day checkout.
-Photocopies of reference volumes can be made in the Library for ten cents per page.
+Photocopies of reference volumes can be made in the Library for 10-15 cents per page.
+The Doctrine of "Copyright Fair Use" allows the scanning of approximately 10% or 1 Chapter of a book for personal educational use.

 All print magazines and journals must be read in the library area.
-Current & back issue titles (145) are kept in the Periodical Reading Room just below the inclined periodical shelves.
-Older bound (2,740) and non-bound (21,980) periodicals are kept in the archive area and can only be accessed with permission from the library staff.
-The periodical inventory may be accessed through the PS Archive link, then by selecting the Serials Database (1.23.19)--Volumes and dates of the stored items are listed.
+Current & back issue titles (140) are kept in the Periodical Reading Room just below the inclined periodical shelves.
+Older bound (3,082) and non-bound (21,743) periodicals are kept in the archive area and can only be accessed with permission from the library staff.
+The periodical inventory may be accessed through the PS Archive link, then by selecting the Serials Database (Rev. 13 Sept.
+2021) Volumes and dates of the stored items are listed.
 The American Theological Library Associations Religion Database and Serials Plus (ATLA-RD/Serials Plus), can guide patrons to numerous journal and magazine articles to do thorough research.
 ATLA-RD/Serials Plus can be utilized from home through www.ps.edu.
 Patrons will need access instructions as well as an authorization number and password to use this excellent resource through the EBSCO platform.

 Since these are high demand items, they are placed on "Reserve" behind the library circulation desk.
 Some books belong to our professors while others are library books and are circulated for use in the library primarily--with permission, some titles may be checked out overnight or for the weekend.
 These books are required class reading and are set aside on reserve.
 Students who ask for these volumes must sign for them.
 Depending on the need books are allowed to be checked out for 1 or 2 two-hour use periods.
 Students may read, copy or digitize items as long as they abide by Copyright/Fair Use guidelines (for a PS owned print items copy no more than 1 Chapter or 10% of a book, or for a PS owned periodical no more than 1 article)